chicagopython/algosig/_posts/2021-06-03-longest-increasing.md

 The total number of piles is the length of the longest increasing subsequence.
 It may not be intuitive but writing down a few examples, you can convince yourself this is true.

-This is still `O(n^2)` time complexity because you have to through each pile every time to figure out where to put the new card.
+This is still `O(n^2)` time complexity because you have to go through each pile every time to figure out where to put the new card.

 ```python
 def insert_to_pile(num, piles):